covjson/specification/profiles.md

 Section              |   |   |[M]|   | [M]

-M = Mandatory, axis with single coordinate

-O = Optional, axis with single coordinate
+1 = Axis with single coordinate

-[M] = Mandatory, axis with one or more coordinates
++ = Axis with one or more coordinates

-[O] = Optional, axis with one or more coordinates
+* = Optional axis with one or more coordinates

 ### 2.1.
 Grid